SunCents Logo SunCents

 Incentives & Tax Credits

-• No Sales Tax: Florida law exempts solar energy systems from the state's 6% sales tax, saving you hundreds of dollars.
+• No Sales Tax: Florida exempts solar energy systems from the state's 6% sales tax.
+This saves you over a thousand dollars on the upfront cost of the system.

 Policy Status